huangnick/mcPVS-Net/README.md

 # Usage
 The mcPVS-Net can be easily used in the nnU-Net environment.
 Please check https://github.com/MIC-DKFZ/nnUNet for detailed instructions.
-The trained model could be downloaded from: [to be uploaded].
+The trained model can be downloaded from: https://1drv.ms/f/s!Ak736dkukrs2iPQubqYgSvBRH6QmZQ?e=99Pt6b.
 Several preprocessing steps are required, including brain extraction, bias field correction, and intensity normalization.

 # Reference